Parlement of Aix-en-Provence: History

 It comprised first presidents, présidents à mortier, advisors, general advocates, advocates for the poor, etc. By 1604, it became legal to purchase a hereditary position and pass it on to one's male heirs.
 By 1789, only 6% were commoners, the rest of which were aristocrats.
-A third were only recently ennobled, even though by 1769 it became practically impossible to join the Parliament if one failed to have four aristocratic ancestors.
+A third were only recently ennobled, even though by 1769 it became practically impossible to join the Parlement if one failed to have four aristocratic ancestors.

 It was dismantled in September 1790, during the French Revolution.